Automattic/woocommerce-payments/readme.txt

 = Why is a WordPress.com account and connection required? =

-WooCommerce Payments uses the WordPress.com connection to authenticate each request, connecitng your store with our payments partner.
+WooCommerce Payments uses the WordPress.com connection to authenticate each request, connecting your store with our payments partner.

 = How is WooCommerce Payments related to Stripe? =